Best waterproof gloves for 2025: Rain repellers that fight the frostbite

 Waterproof, insulated gloves are essential for any hiker, climber or winter sports enthusiast.
 To help you choose the pair that best serves your needs, we’ve tested some of the best waterproof gloves available today, covering a range of price points and abilities.

-In the same way that other waterproof and insulated pieces of outdoor clothing vary, so do gloves.
+In the same way that waterproof jackets and insulated pieces of outdoor clothing vary, so do gloves.
 So it's important that you know what you need your pair of gloves to do, before you go shopping for them.

 If, for example, you want them for watching winter sport or more relaxed winter walks, greater levels of insulation are needed in addition to waterproofing.
 But the trade-off with larger gloves is reduced dexterity and breathability.

-For winter climbers, skiers, and mountaineers; durability, dexterity, high waterproofing and breathability will be crucial for you.
+For winter climbers, skiers and mountaineers, durability, dexterity, high waterproofing and breathability will be crucial for you.
 Gloves bearing these features are lighter and thinner and therefore not great when watching winter sport or undertaking more relaxed walks in the snow.

-What are the best waterproof gloves of 2024?
+What are the best waterproof gloves of 2025?

 Female hiker scrambling wearing waterproof gloves